-This new guidance requires certain judgments and estimates in implementing its five-step process to be followed in determining the amount and timing of revenue recognition and related disclosures.
-Refer to Note B of the notes to consolidated financial statements for further discussion regarding significant judgments involved in our application of ASC 606.
+ASC 606 requires certain judgments and estimates in implementing its five-step process to be followed in determining the amount and timing of revenue recognition and related disclosures.
+Refer to Note C of the notes to consolidated financial statements for further discussion regarding significant judgments involved in our application of ASC 606.

-Inventories
+Inventories, net

 We value inventories in the equipment segment at the lower of cost or net realizable value, with cost being determined on a first-in, first-out basis.
-The Company occasionally places EECP® systems and other medical device products at various field locations for demonstration, training, evaluation, and other similar purposes at no charge.
-The cost of these EECP® systems and other products is transferred to property and equipment and is amortized over the next two to five years.
-The Company records the cost of refurbished components of EECP® systems and critical components at cost plus the cost of refurbishment.
 The Company regularly reviews inventory quantities on hand, particularly raw materials and components, and records a provision for excess and slow moving inventory based primarily on existing and anticipated design and engineering changes to its products as well as forecasts of future product demand.